 Parser

-Yuku’s parser turns JavaScript and TypeScript source code into an Abstract Syntax Tree (AST).
+Yuku’s parser turns JavaScript and TypeScript source code into an Abstract Syntax Tree.

 Node.js